PongGone/pompous-python/README.md

 Welcome to Pompous Python.

-This repository hosts a collection of personal Python scripts and projects crafted by PongGone with elegance and finesse.
+This repository contains personal Python scripts and projects crafted by PongGone with elegance and finesse.

 ## Overview